 Translated and produced versions of 101 Tips, Medical Overview and the emergency cards in up to seven additional languages each.

-We publish a series of leaflets designed to support people with muscle GSDs in different situations – with family and friends, in school, at work, at the gym, traveling and on emergency hospital visits.
+We publish a series of leaflets designed to support people with muscle GSDs in different situations – for example, with family and friends, in school, at work, at the gym, traveling and on emergency hospital visits.
 Use the menu at right to go to the leaflet you want.

 1/3rd A4, 6 pages